Yoon Seok-hyun

 Yoon Seok-hyun (born September 4, 1983) is a South Korean actor.
 Yoon started acting on stage with musicals and plays, then ventured into small screen in 2021.
 He is best known for his role in television drama Hometown Cha-Cha-Cha (2021) and Big Mouth (2022).

-Early years and education
+Early life and education

 Yoon was born on September 4, 1983, in Iksan, Jeollabuk-do, South Korea.
 He attended Wonkwang High School, where he was a member of the baseball club.
 During his time in high school, an acting academy opened in the city, and Yoon enrolled too learn acting and pursue his dream of becoming a singer.
 After graduating from high school, he pursued his passion for acting by enrolling in the department of acting arts at Digital Seoul University of Culture and Arts.
 Following his graduation from the university, he furthered his education by studying music at Kyungmin University in Gyeonggi Province, where he obtained a bachelor's degree in music.